eliotsykes/dan-todo/GUIDE.md

 ...
 ```

-Run the spec again and see the next spec failure:
+Run the spec again, and it'll get past the step to click the Register link this time.

+The next spec failure you'll encounter:

 ```
   1) User registration successful with valid details